diegoami/DA_split_youtube_frames_s3/README.md

 ## NEXT STEP

-The next step after this generation is to move
+The next step after this generation is to create a model using the project https://github.com/diegoami/DA_tensorflow_for_letsplay